Community Projects, Volunteering & Internships

 Hostel earnings fund a good portion of the community projects and 100% of the administrative costs associated with the projects.
-So, even if you don’t volunteer yourself, just by staying at the Rancho for a few days you are supporting your host community.
-We are a small scale, hands-on initiative though and the majority of the projects rely on the contribution and commitment of volunteers, so please do get in touch if you’d like to dedicate your time and talents to any of our programs!.
+So, even if you don’t volunteer yourself, just by staying here for a few days you are supporting your host community.
+We are a small scale, hands-on initiative and the majority of the projects rely on the contribution and commitment of volunteers, so please do get in touch if you’d like to dedicate your time and talents to any of our programs.

 The children enjoy a large collection of age-appropriate books, a lending library, arts and crafts projects, indoor and outdoor games, and science projects.
-We’ve been nurturing the program for over nine years and we are currently working with our second generation of awesome kids!
+We’ve been nurturing the program for twelve years and we are currently working with our second generation of awesome kids!
 This past year we began a tutoring hour from 4-5 p.m. when school age children come to study, receive homework help, and have access to all of our learning resources.

 We are always looking for mature volunteers to be positive and fun role models for the children.
 We would love it if you brought with you great ideas for arts and crafts projects or fun and educational games to share with the kids.